 Try methods of relaxation.
 Rather than focusing on falling asleep as your primary goal, it’s often easier to focus on relaxation.
 Listening to a guided meditation or ambient music can help settle the busy mind and relax the body.
 If you can’t fall asleep after 20 minutes or so, don’t stay in bed.
 Get up, read a book, journal, or do something else that will help calm the mind and body (don’t reach for the blue light-emitting devices!).
 Speaking of relaxation...

 Tip #2: Rebuild Some Routine for the Sake of… Well, Having a Routine

 Humans are creatures of habit.
-Most of us find stability and reassurance from doing what we always do.
+Most of us find stability and reassurance in doing what we always do.
 For most of us, the pandemic has disrupted our daily habits and routines, creating a certain degree of internal mayhem or un-ease, even if we didn’t fully realize it.
 So, it can be really helpful to create new, even simple, routines and stick to them.
-For example, pick certain times to eat, or do your work, or stop doing your work.
+For example, pick certain times to eat, do your work, or stop doing your work.
 It doesn’t so much matter what exactly the routine is, but that you become regular with it.

 Tip #3: Included Regular Self-Care

 While we’re talking about routines, make sure that part of your daily routine includes self-care.
 Pick some easy, non-demanding, soul-nourishing things to do and commit to doing them.
 You know – things like gardening, taking a bath, dancing, watching a favorite movie, painting, yoga, walking the dog… This is meant to be something more than another obligatory thing on the to-do list.
 Rather, this is time devoted to rewarding yourself for a productive day, well spent (or, alternatively, for a lousy day you withstood with honor!).
 You can give yourself that self-caring thing that supports and refreshes you, naming it as a reward as you do it.